-This section describes the procedures to calculate power losses in a switching transistor, and to estimate a junction temperature.
-Note that the descriptions listed here are applicable to the SCM1272MA, which is controlled by a 3-phase sine-wave PWM driving strategy.
-Total power loss in an IGBT can be obtained by taking the sum of steady-state loss, $P{ON}$ , and switching loss, $P{SW}$ .
-The following subsections contain the mathematical procedures to calculate the power losses in an IGBT and its junction temperature.
+This section describes the procedures to calculate power losses in an output transistor, and to estimate a junction temperature (in 1-element operation).
+Note that the descriptions listed here are applicable to the SCM1274MB, which is controlled by a 3-phase sine-wave PWM driving strategy.